ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/tutorial/restore.md
-hash: 9SyQw5gWCDpvFS0ksEa7NULgmuancyWYV7tkASkVhpg=
+hash: 6M6JLNd7LLD21j0ulNOqyghHCguiQLMi21AkSJnTYyY=
 ---
 # Basics
 How do you correctly restore the ioBroker installation on a Linux system?

 ### Preface:
-Since some users find it very difficult to restore, step-by-step instructions for restoring after a crash, or after a hardware change, system change or something else should help.
+Since some users find it very difficult to restore, step-by-step instructions for restoring after a crash, or after a hardware change, system change, or something else should help.

-Basically, you can say one thing in advance: a restore can be done in a few minutes if executed correctly and nobody needs to be afraid of it.
+Basically you can say one thing in advance: a restore can be done in a few minutes if executed correctly and nobody needs to be afraid of it.

-In the end, all data is available again and a new system was set up.
+In the end, all data is available again and a new system has been set up.

 ### Preparation:
 An executable ioBroker installation is essential for the preparation.